 Do existing tax incentives increase homeownership?

 Probably not.
-The US homeownership rate is lower than in many other developed countries that do not offer tax subsidies for homeownership, such as the United Kingdom or Australia, and even lower than some other countries with subsidies.
+The US homeownership rate is lower than in many other developed countries that do not offer similar tax subsidies for homeownership.
 Beyond a base level, US subsidies mainly support larger homes and second homes.
 Additionally, evidence suggests that the subsidies raise housing costs, thus dissipating their effectiveness in helping people buy their own homes.

 Contrary to popular belief, the mortgage interest deduction was not added to the tax code to encourage home ownership.
 The deduction existed at the birth of the income tax in 1913—a tax explicitly designed to hit only the richest individuals, a group for whom homeownership rates were not a social concern.

-The federal government provided more than $130 billion of tax benefits to subsidize homeownership in 2017, yet our rate of homeownership differs little from that in countries providing no similar subsidies.
+The federal government provided $196 billion of tax benefits to subsidize homeownership in fiscal year 2019.
 The bulk of US subsidies go to middle- and upper-income households that likely would own their homes anyway; thus, these subsidies simply facilitate the consumption of more housing.
 In addition, evidence suggests that the tax subsidies raise housing costs, thus dissipating their effectiveness in helping people buy their own homes.

-Because tax deductions are worth more to high-income households, which face the highest tax rates, the deductibility of property taxes and mortgage interest most helps households that would likely own their own homes even without a tax subsidy.
+Because the major tax deductions for homeowners are only available to taxpayers who itemize deductions, currently about 10 percent of all households, and are worth more to high-income households, which face the highest tax rates, the deductibility of property taxes and mortgage interest most helps households that would likely own their own homes even without a tax subsidy.
 Low-income households, which typically are most in need of aid to afford homeownership, get little or no benefit from that deductibility.

 Beyond a base level, subsidies mainly support larger homes and second homes.
-In effect, the federal government encourages middle- and upper-income households to consume more housing than they otherwise would.
+In effect, the tax benefits encourage middle- and upper-income households to consume more housing than they otherwise would and to incur greater mortgage debt.
 Limits on the amount of mortgage debt for which taxpayers may deduct interest costs do, however, constrain those subsidies to some degree.

 Carasso, Adam C., Eugene Steuerle, and Elizabeth Bell.
 2005.
 “How to Better Encourage Homeownership.”
 Tax Policy Center Brief.
 Washington, DC: Urban-Brookings Tax Policy Center.